arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 4. Time-ordered reads and writes form the overwhelming majority of operations.
 5. Performant operations on a single channel are more important than on multiple channels.

-## Columnar vs. Row Based
+### Columnar vs. Row-Based

-At the lowest level, there are two ways to structure time-series data on disk: in rows vs. in columns.
+There are two main ways to structure time-series data on disk: in rows vs. in columns.
 In rows, the first column is a timestamp for the sample, and subsequent columns are samples for a particular channel.
 The following table is a simple representation: